csebooks/relational-databases/content.en/part-six-data-warehousing-data-mining-and-information-retrieval/_index.md

 • Data mining is the process of semiautomatically analyzing large databases to find useful patterns.
 There are a number of applications of data mining, such as prediction of values based on past examples, finding of associations between purchases, and automatic clustering of people and movies.

-• Classification deals with predicting the class of test instances by using at- tributes of the test instances, based on attributes of training instances, and
+• Classification deals with predicting the class of test instances by using at- tributes of the test instances, based on attributes of training instances, andthe actual class of training instances.

-**910 Chapter 20 Data Warehousing and Mining**

-the actual class of training instances.
 There are several types of classifiers, such as:

  ◦ Decision-tree classifiers, which perform classification by constructing a tree based on training instances with leaves having class labels.
 The tree is traversed for each test instance to find a leaf, and the class of the leaf is the predicted class.
 Several techniques are available to construct decision trees, most of them based on greedy heuristics.

  ◦ Bayesian classifiers are simpler to construct than decision-tree classifiers, and they work better in the case of missing/null attribute values.

  ◦ The Support Vector Machine is another widely used classification tech- nique.

 • Association rules identify items that co-occur frequently, for instance, items that tend to be bought by the same customer.
 Correlations look for deviations from expected levels of association.